sovrn/rtb_latency/readme.md

 There are no command-line flags, all configuration is done in `config.json`.

+If you use Grafana for your Graphite dashboards, there is a dashboard template under supplements that you can use.

 ## Configuration

 - Edit `config.json` to adjust the default values to your liking.